ananyarao10/hackrice-game-development-starter-code/README.md

 # 🎮 **Starter Code for Game Development Track using Pygame**

-This repo provides a basic framework for developing 2D games using Pygame.
-It's designed to help beginners quickly get started with creating their own game using the Python library Pygame for the beginners game development track!

 ## 🎯 **Introduction**

 This repository provides the foundational code for creating a simple 2D game with Pygame.
 It includes essential components like game loops, collision detection, player and enemy handling, image rendering, addition of sound, and user interface elements.
 Use this starter code as a launchpad for your project and build upon it to create your own unique game!